avito-tech/Emcee/README.md

 - `runTests` - actually runs the UI tests on local machine and generates a report.
 - `distRunTests` - brings up the queue with tests to run, deploys the required data to the remote machines over SSH and then starts

   remote agents that run UI tests on remote machines.
 After running all tests, creates a report on local machine.
 - `distWork` - starts the runner as a client to the queue server that you start using the `distRunTests` command on the remote machines.

   This can be considered as a worker instance of the runner.
 You don't need to invoke this command manually, Emcee will use it internally.
 - `dump` - runs runtime dump.
 This is a feature that allows you to filter the tests before running them.
 Read more about runtime dump [here](Sources/RuntimeDump).

-`AvitoRunner [subcommand] --help` will print the argument list for each subcommand.
+`Emcee [subcommand] --help` will print the argument list for each subcommand.

 # Publications